barotto/libRocketDoc/pages/style_guide.md

 title: Style Guide
 ---

-libRocket and the controls plugin features several functional elements that need to by sized and decorated with RCSS properties, such as scrollbars, sliders and drop-down boxes.
+{{page.lib_name}} and the controls plugin feature several functional elements that need to be sized and decorated with RCSS properties, such as scrollbars, sliders and drop-down boxes.
 This document will go over all these elements and give recommendations on how you should style them.

 ### Scrollbars